leonvanbokhorst/neural-net-backpropagation/README.md

 But tonight, the club owner has lost their mind.
 The new rule, glowing in holographic letters above the door, makes Percy's circuits ache:

+> [!WARNING] Rules of the XOR Club
-> **"You are welcome if you are wearing a cool hat OR slick glasses, but NOT BOTH."**
+> **You are welcome if you are wearing a cool hat OR slick glasses, but NOT BOTH.**

 As the cyber-bass thumps from within, four guests approach under the flickering neon sign.
-Percy analyzes each one:
+Percy analyzes each one using his laser rope:

 ```mermaid
 graph TD